Erl-koenig/http-header-tracker/README.md

 The system consists of two main components:

-1.  **Browser Extension**: A browser extension (designed for Chrome) that observes HTTP headers from web traffic and periodically sends aggregated, anonymized statistics to the server.
+1.  **Browser Extension**: A browser extension (designed for Chrome) that observes HTTP request and response headers from web traffic and periodically sends aggregated, anonymized statistics to the server (optional).
 2.  **Server**: A Node.js/Express server that receives data from the extensions, aggregates it, and persists it.
 It also provides a simple web interface and API to view and download the collected statistics.

 ## Features

-- **Data Collection**: Aggregates header name/value pairs and their frequencies.
+- **Data Collection**: Aggregates header name/value pairs with their type (request/response) and frequencies.
 - **Configurable Endpoint**: Configure the serverendpoint, where the data is sent to.
 - **Web Dashboard**: A simple landing page (`/`) that displays the top 10 most frequent headers.
 - **Data Export**: